 You attempted to remove a cable from the last cluster interconnect path to an active cluster node.
 Or, you attempted to remove a node from a cluster configuration from which you have not removed references.

-The device, device group, cluster interconnect component, node, cluster, resource, resource type, or resource group that you specified already exists.
+The device, device group, cluster interconnect component, node, cluster, resource, resource type, resource group, or private string that you specified already exists.

 The type that you specified with the –t or –p option does not exist.

 You attempted to perform an operation on a node that is booted in cluster mode.
 However, you can perform this operation only on a node that is booted in noncluster mode.